coreboot/blobs/soc/mediatek/mt8186/README.md

 bootups.

 ## Who uses it
-Coreboot loads `dram.elf` during the first bootup if no valid DRAM parameters are found on NOR/NAND or eMMC.
+coreboot loads `dram.elf` during the first bootup if no valid DRAM parameters are found on NOR/NAND or eMMC.

 ## How to load `dram.elf`
-Coreboot locates `dram.elf` file, locates the entry point `_start`, passes a `dramc_param` struct argument `dparam` to it, and calls `_start(&dparam)` to execute `dram.elf`.
+coreboot locates `dram.elf` file, locates the entry point `_start`, passes a `dramc_param` struct argument `dparam` to it, and calls `_start(&dparam)` to execute `dram.elf`.